The right rewards credit card can help you get the most out of your Amazon purchases. Find out which cards yield the best results.

 - Can only link one Amazon card to your Amazon Prime account to earn 5 percent rate

-Who should apply: For soon-to-be or current Amazon Prime members, the Amazon Prime Visa is a no-brainer.
-Frequent Amazon customers (multiple orders a month) should also consider getting Amazon Prime and this card to maximize your Amazon purchases.
+Who should apply: For soon-to-be or current Amazon Prime members, the Amazon Prime Card is a no-brainer.
+Frequent Amazon customers, who make multiple orders a month, should also consider getting Amazon Prime and this card to maximize your Amazon purchases.

 Who should skip: Anyone who does not plan to get an Amazon Prime membership should skip.
 Cardholders who make Amazon.com purchases only a few times a year should also skip.